 Artemis Fowl: Opal Koboi to the titular character.
 Both are rather arrogant masterminds who have taken an interest in each other's civilizations(Koboi with humans and science, Artemis with the Fairy world and Magic).
 Artemis is arrogant but ultimately a good person who comes to value his friends, while Koboi treats nearly everyone as a pawn.

-In Lord of the Rings, every good race has one twisted, corrupted counterpart.
+In The Lord of the Rings, every good race has one twisted, corrupted counterpart.
 Orcs were once elves that were tortured and ruined.
 The Nazgul were once men.
 Trolls are these to Ents.
 The Balrog is an evil Maia.
 Gollum used to be a hobbit-like creature.
 In the film version, goblins are shown to be the twisted versions of dwarves.
+Goblin-Town even looks like a twisted version of the Dwarf Kingdom Erebor.

-It works on a individual level, too: Saruman and the Balrog are each counterparts to Gandalf; the Witch King and the other Nazgul are counterparts to Aragorn and the other human kings, Gollum is the counterpart of Frodo and Boromir is the counterpart of Faramir.
+It works on an individual level, too: Saruman and the Balrog are each counterparts to Gandalf; the Witch-king and the other Nazgul are counterparts to Aragorn and the other human kings, Gollum is the counterpart of Frodo and Boromir is the counterpart of Faramir.
+Boromir, while not exactly evil, was more of an Anti-Hero, and his brother Faramir was able to resist the ring.

 In Cal Leandros, titular character Cal has Grimm.
 Both are human/Auphe hybrids, and share the same powers, attitude, and fashion sense.
 However, where Cal looks entirely human (save for his white skin), Grimm has the red eyes, white hair, and double row of retractable teeth of their Auphe ancestors.
 Also unlike Cal, who has spent most of his life trying to exterminate the Auphe, Grimm is trying to recreate the race.